-Robert Neary is an attorney in Kozyak Tropin & Throckmorton’s complex litigation and class action practice groups.
+Robert Neary is Of Counsel in Kozyak Tropin & Throckmorton’s complex litigation and class action practice groups.
 Robert’s practice includes various areas of complex commercial litigation as well as class actions and multi-district litigation, representing plaintiffs in fraud and deceptive trade practices, tort, and product liability claims.
 Robert has litigated actions in both Federal and State courts and has also litigated matters before the Financial Industry Regulatory Authority (FINRA).

 Robert works on the firm’s largest and most complex class actions, including a leading role on over twenty nationwide class actions against major mortgage servicers and lenders involving their force-placed insurance practices that have resulted in settlements making available over $1 billion dollars in relief and compensation for class members.

 Robert has worked on various other complex matters including a class action representing physicians who in a dispute over an electronic health records software product, various product liability class actions, represented a former NFL player in an action against various broker-dealers before the FINRA arbitration panel, represented a prominent surgeon in an employment contract dispute with a hospital, and has represented plaintiffs and defendants in intellectual property litigation matters.

 What's trending with Robert

 KTT Attorneys Maria D. Garcia and Robert Neary, along with co-counsel Stephanie Casey, were recently granted their motion for summary judgement in the Southern District of Florida for their clients, the putative plaintiffs in a case against Aetna for denial of PBRT coverage.